Iain Lom

 John MacDonald, known as Iain Lom (c.
 1624–c.
-1710) was a Scottish Gaelic poet.
+1710) was a poet and tacksman of Allt a' Chaorainn from Clan MacDonald of Keppoch, who composed war poetry in Scottish Gaelic.
+He was appointed by King Charles II as his poet laureate, Iain Lom has long been considered to have a permanent place in the canon of Scottish Gaelic literature.

 Biography

-Iain Lom's family were of the MacDonalds of Keppoch.
-In Gaelic society, since there might often be a number of men with the same first names in any given clan, they were given sobriquets which might be based on a peculiar characteristic or feature.
+Iain Lom's family were of minor nobility (flath) within Clan MacDonald of Keppoch.
+In Gaelic Scotland, since there might often be a number of men with the same first names in any given clan, they were given sobriquets which might be based on a peculiar characteristic or feature.
 "Lom" is Scots Gaelic for "bald" or "bare" (lom a., comparative form luime, bare, bald, shaven, cropped), perhaps indicating he was bald.
 However, in Gaelic idiom, it can also mean one who is very plain-spoken, an idiom which perhaps can best be related in English to the term "bare-faced" (though this is now generally applied only to liars).
-He was also known as Iain Manntach which translates as "stammering John," perhaps from a speech impediment.
+He was also known as Iain Manntach which translates as "Stammering John," perhaps from a speech impediment.

-His family held land as tacksmen at Allt a' Chaorainn, near the present day Laggan dam.
+His family held land as tacksmen at Allt a' Chaorainn, near the present day Laggan Dam.

-A ruin near the road is locally known as Iain Lom's house.
+A ruined blackhouse near the road is said in the local oral tradition to have been Iain Lom's house.

-His dates of birth and death are unknown, but we know that he was present at (and composed a song about) the Battle of Inverlochy (1645) as an adult, and the Treaty of Union (1707); this would presume a birthdate in the early-mid-1620s (if not earlier), and a death in the early 18th century.
+His dates of birth and death are unknown, but we know that he was present at (and composed a song about) the 1645 Battle of Inverlochy as an adult, and the Treaty of Union (1707); this would presume a birthdate in the early-mid-1620s (if not earlier), and a death in the early 18th century.
 Most of the few details we have of his life are known from contemporary comments, and from his poetry.

-There is a tradition that he attended the Scots seminary at Valladolid in Spain as a youth and was expelled for some failing or indiscretion.
+There is a tradition that he attended the Royal Scots College at Valladolid in Spain as a youth and was expelled for some failing or indiscretion.
 Some suggest that Lom maybe a reference to a tonsure.